Posts Tagged "illustration"

 • an additional precautionary step I take is to select the entire file and then go to Image > Crop in the dropdown.
 This way, tiny pixels that could mess up the next step will be eliminated.

-Step 5: Select the merged layer and choose Filter > Other > Offset1.
+Step 5: Select the merged layer and choose Filter > Other > Offset ((if you’re using a different version of Photoshop, it might be located under a different dropdown)).
 Type in a number that’s half of your document size in the pop-up.
 Since my file is 1500px x 1500px, I typed in 750 for both horizontal and vertical instances.
 Your drawings will scatter to the edges.

 how to make a seamless pattern in photoshop